-The calculations according to steps 1-7 below are made by the rapporteur for each project to be discussed at the second meeting.
+The calculations according to steps below are made by the rapporteur for each project to be discussed at the second meeting.
 This must be done before the second meeting and not during the meeting.

-- 1. If the application covers four years, is the need for a fourth project obvious and well justified? - 2.
-If not, what is the budgeted amount for year 4 as indicated in the table Total budget? - 3.
-Does the application contain salaries of more than 80 % for any of the participants in the project (for the years that the panel decides to fund)?
-If yes, is this motivated? - 4.
-If it is not motivated, by how much must the salaries be cut in order not to exceed 80% of full time?

-- 5. Are there other major budget items (comprising at least SEK 100,000) in the application that are clearly unnecessary or of an unreasonable extent? - 6.
-What is the total amount that should be deducted under question 3?
-Calculate how much the budget can be cut by adding the sums under 2, 4 and 5. - 7.
-Calculate the project budget: Applied amount minus the amount under point 6.
+- 1. Does the application contain salaries of more than 80 % for any of the participants in the project?
+If yes, is this motivated? - 2.
+If it is not motivated, by how much must the salaries be cut in order not to exceed 80% of full time? - 3.
+Are there other major budget items (comprising at least SEK 100,000) in the application that are clearly unnecessary or of an unreasonable extent? - 4.
+Calculate the project budget: Applied amount minus the amounts under points 2 and 3.